dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

   After the app is created, open the project file (`BlazorApp.csproj`) with Visual Studio for Mac.

   > [!NOTE]
-  > Visual Studio for Mac will be able to create Blazor Web Apps in an upcoming preview release of .NET 8.0.
+  > Visual Studio for Mac will be able to create Blazor Web Apps in an upcoming release.

 <!-- HOLD